| Computer Security...

 appears telling you that the file is encrypted and

 tells you how to pay to have the files un-locked.
+The software is very clever and

 searches your hard drive for files to encrypt.
 You